JarvisPrestidge/amazon-tasker/config/README.md

 # Configuration

-Add your Dropbox developer API access token in a `config.ts` file at the root of this folder.
-Tasker:tm: will pick this file up at runtime and use it to associate a Dropbox user account to the application using a standard OAuth flow.
+Add your Dropbox developer API access token in a `config.ts` file at the root of this folder. **Tasker**:registered: will pick this file up at runtime and use it to associate a Dropbox user account to the application using a standard OAuth flow.

 <br>